Someecards Logo

 I told my husband about the job after accepting the position.
 He was furious.
 He told me not to expect any help outside of what he does now (cooking).
 He has remained steadfast in his decision to not help.

-I recently asked again if he could At least help by brushing her teeth in the morning.
+I recently asked again if he could at least help by brushing her teeth in the morning.
 He said no. I said we are supposed to be a team and I would really appreciate his help.
 He snapped that this is what I wanted, I did this to myself and he would not be helping beyond his fair share.
 I said fine I’ll figure it out myself.

 I’ve since been contemplating divorce.
 If the only responsibility I need to pick up is cooking then what help do I need from him?
-AITA for deciding that if he won’t help, I won’t stay.
+WIBTA for deciding that if he won’t help, I won’t stay.

-Here is what readers had to say in response to the OP’s post:
+Here is what people had to say about OP’s post:

 NTA.
 Marriage and parenting are supposed to be a team effort, not one person doing 95% while the other cooks dinner.
 You deserve real support, not resentment for asking.